With 330 days of sunshine per year, there are so many things to do in Tempe and is the perfect destination for a mother-daughter weekend trip.

 1.Tempe Mission Palms

-Maddie and I were able to walk to restaurants, shops and taverns and it is also within walking distance of the Arizona State University Tempe Campus, ASU Art Museum and Broadway shows at ASU Gammage.
+Maddie and I were able to walk to restaurants, shops and taverns and it is also within walking distance of the Arizona State University Tempe Campus, ASU Art Museum, and Broadway show at ASU Gammage.

 Click here if Tempe Mission Palms is right for you.